MicrosoftDocs/dynamics-365-project-operations/articles/project-management/projectplanningUIFAQ.md

 4. Remove the field from the **Project Parameters** page.

+### Mitigation 3: Login to project.microsoft.com
+Open a new tab and navigate to project.microsoft.com and login with the user you are using to access Project Operations.

 ## Issue: The project doesn't load and the UI is stuck on the spinner

 For the purposes of authentication, pop-ups must be enabled for the Task grid to load.
 If pop-ups aren't enabled, the screen will be stuck on the loading spinner.
 The following graphic shows the URL with a blocked pop-up label in the address bar which is resulting in the spinner getting stuck trying to load the page.